cortexproject/cortex/docs/contributing/how-to-run-website-locally.md

 slug: how-to-run-the-website-locally
 ---

 The Cortex documentation is compiled into a website published at [cortexmetrics.io](https://cortexmetrics.io/).
-This document explains how to run the website locally, in order to have a quick feedback loop while contributing to the documentation or website styling.
+These instructions explain how to run the website locally, in order to have a quick feedback loop while contributing to the documentation or website styling.

 ## Initial setup